bdshaff/DataDrivenAttribution.jl/README.md

 There are a number of well-established methods for data-driven attribution modeling.
 The objective of DataDrivenAttribution.jl is to implement and make available a collection of attribution modeling algorithms and tools, all in a unified package.

+# WIP Roadmap
-Currently implemented and planned methods that include
+Currently implemented and planned methods include
 1. Markov-Chain Model
 2. Higher Order Markov-Chain Models
 3. Shapley Model